alire-project/alire/doc/catalog-format-spec.md

    origin = "native:make"
    ```

-   Make the expression evaluate to an empty string to mean that the package is
+   Have the expression evaluate to an empty string to indicate that the package is
    not available, or just leave the alternative out.
 For instance, to state
    that `make` is available on Debian/Ubuntu and not on the other platforms: